theratioproject/rfcs/README.md

 and comments have been made summarizing the rationale for rejection.
 A msimple-lang of the [core team] should then close the RFC's associated pull request.
 * An RFC may be accepted at the close of its final comment period.
-A [core team] msimple-lang will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+A [core team] member simple-lang will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## The RFC life-cycle